RamSahuGudiya/DSA/README.md

 1)How do you reverse a string?✅

-2)How do you determine if a string is a palindrome?
+2)How do you determine if a string is a palindrome?✅

 3)How do you calculate the number of numerical digits in a string?